 8. Houghton College

-Houghton is accredited by the Middle States Commission on Higher Education (MSCHE).
-Of the over 45 bachelor’s degrees offered by Houghton, 7 are biology-related.
-They are: biochemistry; biology; biology – environmental emphasis; biology – forestry studies; as well as pre-med, pre-nursing and pre-veterinary programs.
+Houghton is accredited by the Middle States Commission on Higher Education.
+Of the 45 bachelor’s degrees offered by Houghton, 7 are biology-related and are listed below.
 According to the school, whether you wish to pursue research opportunities in public health or molecular biology, engage in a professional health care career as a doctor, dentist or physical therapist, or find your calling as a science teacher or lab technician, a Houghton degree in biology will prepare you well.
 Statistically speaking, one year after graduation, 100% of biology majors are employed or in graduate school.
-The environment at Houghton is more than just a beautiful, rural location.
 Houghton takes your unique blend of interests, talents, and abilities and helps you translate them into meaningful work that God has for you to do in the world.

 Biology – Environmental Emphasis

 Emmanuel College is set in Franklin Springs, Georgia on a spacious, 150 acre rural campus. amid the mountains of northeastern Georgia, not far from the Chattahoochee National Forest.
 George Floyd Taylor opened the doors of Franklin Springs Institute in 1919.
 The school shut down temporarily in 1931 due to the Depression, but reopened 2 years later as a high school and junior college.
 The school was given its current name in 1939.
 Emmanuel College is dedicated to intellectual, physical and spiritual growth within the context of a liberal arts education and an environment of Christian concern.
 A genuine devotion to the Creator enhances the acquisition of knowledge, for “a true understanding of all things must involve knowledge of His revealed purposes.”